BitcoinErrorLog/skywriter/README.md

 5. **Wait for Completion**:
    - Watch the progress indicator
+   - The app verifies writes by reading back data
    - Success message appears when complete
-   - Tag is ready to use with portal devices
+   - Tag is ready to use

 ### Checking Tag Compatibility